RobinClaesson/SimulateFootball/README.md

 From this table the program calculates the average goales scored and admitted in a game for every team, this data is whats drives the simulation.

 ### How is a game simulated?
-As stated the programs algoritm for simulationg a game, and this is (sadly) probably one of the programs weakest points.
 The program takes a teams average scored goals and adds the opponents average admitted goals, and vice versa.
 This gives a base for the expected number of goals from both teams.
 It then uses the C# built in random to generate the score for each team.
 On average "Team 1" will score this many goals: